Items for Food Box

 increasing and deepening the engagement of Canadians in efforts to end global hunger.

 Shallow Lake United Church has been a partner of the Canadian Foodgrains Bank for many years, with some of our congregation contributing personally to the significant impact we make each year.
 Keith Kirk is the mastermind behind this project, being the farmer responsible for ensuring the crop is planted, tended to, harvested and delivered to the elevators.
 In order to have land to plant the crop, we required a landowner to donate some acreage to accommodate the planting.
 From 2009 to 2019, Verona McKinnon donated 8 acres of land.
-Now in 2020 we are fortunate to have June Shouldice come forward and donate 12 acres of land for this project.
+Then in 2020 we were fortunate to have June Shouldice come forward and donate 12 acres of land for this project.
+Now in 2021, the Foodgrains project is back on the old McKinnon farm with Keith Kirk being our land and management sponsor.

 What some us might not know is that a lot of people make this project happen.
 In addition to the donation of land, the seed is donated by Pioneer Hi-Bred Ltd., planting is done by Kevin Kirk and the trucking of the crop to market by Scott Kirk.
 Plus Keith, himself, keeps track of the paperwork and submitting it to our church treasurer.